u-kudox/Point-ex_for_EaselJS/README.md

 ## Resources
-More information and samples at the [kudox.jp](http://kudox.jp/java-script/createjs-point-extended)
+* More information and samples at the [kudox.jp](http://kudox.jp/java-script/createjs-point-extended)
+* Read the [AS3 API Documentation](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/geom/Point.html), because API is similar to AS3.

 ## Contact and bug reports